elasticio/elasticio.github.io/content/_guides/managing-flows.md

 ## Restoring Deleted Flow

-If you accidentally delete a Flow you need, you can restore it within 24 hours after deletion.
+If you accidentally delete a Flow you need, you can restore it for some time after deletion.

+> The amount of time during which Flow can be restored is set by the installation environment variable.
+By default, this parameter is equivalent to 24 hours.

 If you have Tenant-Admin rights, you can use these two endpoints to find and restore access to Flow: